PagerDuty (NYSE:PD) Issues FY 2023 Earnings Guidance

-Several equities research analysts have recently weighed in on the stock.
-Morgan Stanley dropped their target price on shares of PagerDuty from $54.00 to $49.00 and set an equal weight rating for the company in a research report on Thursday, March 17th.
-Raymond James raised shares of PagerDuty to an outperform rating and set a $62.50 price target for the company in a report on Tuesday, January 18th.
-Monness Crespi & Hardt lifted their price target on shares of PagerDuty from $40.00 to $44.00 in a report on Thursday, March 17th.
-Royal Bank of Canada lifted their price target on shares of PagerDuty from $45.00 to $46.00 and gave the company an outperform rating in a report on Thursday, March 17th.
-Finally, TD Securities raised shares of PagerDuty to a buy rating and set a $57.00 price target for the company in a report on Thursday, December 9th.
-One research analyst has rated the stock with a sell rating, two have given a hold rating and nine have issued a buy rating to the stock.
-According to MarketBeat, the stock has a consensus rating of Buy and an average price target of $53.13.
+A number of brokerages recently issued reports on PD.
+Monness Crespi & Hardt upped their price target on shares of PagerDuty from $40.00 to $44.00 in a research note on Thursday, March 17th.
+Royal Bank of Canada upped their price target on shares of PagerDuty from $45.00 to $46.00 and gave the stock an outperform rating in a research note on Thursday, March 17th.
+Raymond James upgraded shares of PagerDuty to an outperform rating and set a $62.50 price target on the stock in a research note on Tuesday, January 18th.
+Morgan Stanley dropped their price target on shares of PagerDuty from $54.00 to $49.00 and set an equal weight rating on the stock in a research note on Thursday, March 17th.
+Finally, Zacks Investment Research cut shares of PagerDuty from a hold rating to a sell rating in a research note on Tuesday, March 22nd.
+One research analyst has rated the stock with a sell rating, two have given a hold rating and nine have issued a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company has an average rating of Buy and an average target price of $53.13.

-In other PagerDuty news, VP Stacey Giamalis sold 1,900 shares of the company’s stock in a transaction that occurred on Thursday, February 10th.
+In related news, VP Stacey Giamalis sold 1,900 shares of the stock in a transaction that occurred on Thursday, February 10th.
 The shares were sold at an average price of $35.01, for a total value of $66,519.00.
-The transaction was disclosed in a document filed with the SEC, which is available at this link.
-Also, CEO Jennifer Tejada sold 68,182 shares of the business’s stock in a transaction that occurred on Wednesday, February 9th.
-The stock was sold at an average price of $33.67, for a total transaction of $2,295,687.94.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
+Also, CEO Jennifer Tejada sold 68,182 shares of the stock in a transaction that occurred on Monday, January 10th.
+The stock was sold at an average price of $30.25, for a total transaction of $2,062,505.50.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 295,683 shares of company stock worth $9,620,360.
-Company insiders own 9.90% of the company’s stock.
+Insiders have sold a total of 297,420 shares of company stock valued at $9,681,103 in the last ninety days.
+Insiders own 9.90% of the company’s stock.

-Hedge funds have recently bought and sold shares of the business.
-Penserra Capital Management LLC boosted its holdings in shares of PagerDuty by 13.6% during the 4th quarter.
-Penserra Capital Management LLC now owns 2,376 shares of the company’s stock worth $82,000 after buying an additional 284 shares during the period.
-Advisors Asset Management Inc. boosted its holdings in shares of PagerDuty by 250.1% during the 4th quarter.
-Advisors Asset Management Inc. now owns 3,956 shares of the company’s stock worth $137,000 after buying an additional 2,826 shares during the period.
-NEXT Financial Group Inc boosted its holdings in shares of PagerDuty by 62.4% during the 4th quarter.
-NEXT Financial Group Inc now owns 6,552 shares of the company’s stock worth $228,000 after buying an additional 2,517 shares during the period.
-Flagship Harbor Advisors LLC boosted its holdings in shares of PagerDuty by 4.4% during the 4th quarter.
-Flagship Harbor Advisors LLC now owns 8,948 shares of the company’s stock worth $311,000 after buying an additional 375 shares during the period.
-Finally, Vident Investment Advisory LLC boosted its holdings in shares of PagerDuty by 75.7% during the 4th quarter.
-Vident Investment Advisory LLC now owns 10,392 shares of the company’s stock worth $361,000 after buying an additional 4,478 shares during the period.
-90.47% of the stock is owned by institutional investors.
+Institutional investors and hedge funds have recently made changes to their positions in the business.
+Penserra Capital Management LLC grew its holdings in PagerDuty by 13.6% during the 4th quarter.
+Penserra Capital Management LLC now owns 2,376 shares of the company’s stock valued at $82,000 after buying an additional 284 shares in the last quarter.
+Advisors Asset Management Inc. boosted its position in shares of PagerDuty by 250.1% during the 4th quarter.
+Advisors Asset Management Inc. now owns 3,956 shares of the company’s stock valued at $137,000 after acquiring an additional 2,826 shares during the last quarter.
+NEXT Financial Group Inc boosted its position in shares of PagerDuty by 62.4% during the 4th quarter.
+NEXT Financial Group Inc now owns 6,552 shares of the company’s stock valued at $228,000 after acquiring an additional 2,517 shares during the last quarter.
+Flagship Harbor Advisors LLC boosted its position in shares of PagerDuty by 4.4% during the 4th quarter.
+Flagship Harbor Advisors LLC now owns 8,948 shares of the company’s stock valued at $311,000 after acquiring an additional 375 shares during the last quarter.
+Finally, Vident Investment Advisory LLC boosted its position in shares of PagerDuty by 75.7% during the 4th quarter.
+Vident Investment Advisory LLC now owns 10,392 shares of the company’s stock valued at $361,000 after acquiring an additional 4,478 shares during the last quarter.
+90.47% of the stock is owned by institutional investors and hedge funds.

 About PagerDuty (Get Rating)